- 1 Food Safety while travelling

-- 4 If you still get food poisoning
+- 2.3 What to do if you still get food poisoning

 (Reviewed for medical accuracy by Jennifer Reed MD)